6859-sp21/final-project-smart-street-bets/README.md

 ## Instructions

-Select the date on the calendar.
+* Select the date on the calendar.
 After that you will see the data on the graph, and articles about bitcoin on that day and the day before.

+* You could hover your mouse over a candlestick, and you will see the date and prices (open, close, low, high) of that data point.

+* You could change the mode, which is the period between data points.
+There are two modes: every 15 minutes, and every day.